APlusTeam/ISQA-3420/DFDDictionary.md

 This file holds all definitions about the DFD Diagram.

 ## External Entities
-* Fossology: External repository that holds information about source code, such as vulnerabilities...
-It returns information in SPDX format.
+* Fossology: CPE provider.
+It holds the standard name of packages.
+* National Vulnerability Database:

 ## Internal Entities
 * Corporate Developer: This is one of the company's asset.
 The Corpoerate Developer is the entry point of external software into the company.